cryonics84/Monsterr-Maze/README.md

 - command: the function invoked on server.
 Ex: 'cmdMovePlayer'
 - params: array of parameters to pass to the function.
 Ex: [direction]
 - entityId: entity to perform command on. client has to own it.
 Ex: controlledEntity

-RPC
-- Server can execute methods on the client with Remote Procedure Calls (RPC).
-- Make object called 'rpcs' on client-controller, and add it to the interface.
-- Include any methods you want the server to be able to call.
-Ex:
-server.makeRPC(rpc, params, (OPTIONAL) clientId)
-- rpc: the function invoked on server: Ex: 'rpcFireCannon
-- params: array of parameters to pass to the function.
-- clientId: OPTIONAL paramater - send to specific client.
-If left out, it will send to ALL clients.